fragglet/sdl-sopwith/original.md

 in similar broken glass cracks.
 Perhaps the funniest of all occurs after flying through an ox: the entire screen turns pink from blood.

-There is also a new title screen.
-This version was the base for the later source code release by Clark.

 * [Download (.zip)](original-files/swnet.zip)

 <img src="original-files/swnet_title.png" width="320"> <img